Lee Richmond: Later life

+After his retirement from baseball following the 1883 season, Richmond worked with his tutor Dr. C. T. Gardner in Providence, before returning to his home state of Ohio to set up a private practice facility in Conneaut.
+In 1886, Richmond attempted a brief, unsuccessful comeback with the Cincinnati Red Stockings of the American Association.
+He lost two of the three games he pitched in, and allowed 16 earned runs in 18 innings.
 Richmond then changed careers, and from 1890 to 1921, he was a high school chemistry teacher at Scott High School in Toledo, Ohio.
 Richmond married Mary Naomi Chapin, his former student, in 1892, and had three children: Ruth, Dorothy, and Jane.
-He died in Toledo in 1929.
+He died on October 1, 1929, at the age of 72.